-- The content of the Commission file 1. - The 'Commission file' in a competition investigation (hereinafter also referred to as 'the file) consists of ail documents (9), which have been obtained, produced and/or assembled by the Commission Directorate General for Competition, during the investigation. - In the course of investigation under Articles 20, 21 and 22(2) of Regulation (EC) No 1/2003 and Articles 12 and 13 of the Merger Regulation, the Commission may collect a number of documents, some of which may, following a more detailed examination, prove to be unrelated to the subject m it r of the case in question.
+- The content of the Commission file - The 'Commission file' in a competition investigation (hereinafter also referred to as 'the file') consists 8. of all documents (1), which have been obtained, produced and/or assembled by the Commission Directorate General for Competition, during the investigation. - In the course of investigation under Articles 20, 21 and 22(2) of Regulation (EC) No 12003 and Articles 12 and 13 of the Merger Regulation, the Commission may collect a number of occuments, some of which may, following a more detailed examination, prove to be unrelated to the subject matter of the case in question.
 Such documents may be returned to the undertaking from which those have been obtained.
-Upon return, these documents will no longer constitute part of the file. - Accessible documents - The parties must be able to acquaint themselves with the information in the Commission's file, so that, on the basis of this information, they can effectively express their news on the preliminary conclusions reached by the Commission in its objections.
-For this purpose they will be granted access to all documents making up the Commission file, as defined in paragraph 8, with the exception of internal documents, business secrets of other undertakings, or other confidential information (7) - (1) Commission notice on the internal rules of procedure for processing requests for access to the file in cases under Articles 85 and 86 [now 81 and 82] of the EC Treaty, Articles 65 and 66 of the ECSC Treaty and Council Regulation (EEC) No 4064/89, O] C 21.
-23.1.1997, p.
+Upon return, these documents will no longer constitute part of the file. - Accessible documents - The parties must be able to acquaint themselves with the information in the Commission's Me, so that, on the basis of this information, they can effectively express their views on the preliminary conclusions reached by the Commission in its objections.
+For this purpose they will be granted access to all documents making up the Commission file, as defined in paragraph 8, with the exception of internal documents. business secrets of other undertakings, or other confidential informa- - (') Commission notice on the internal rules of procedure for processing requests for access to the file in cases under Articles 85 and 86 (now 81 and 82) of the EC Treaty, Articles 65 and 66 of the ECSC Treaty and Council Regulation (EEC) No 4064/89, OJ C 23, 23.1.1997, p.
 3.